collindching/multilevel-modeling/README.md

 Multilevel models are also known as hierarchical linear models (HLMs), linear mixed effects models (LMEs), and linear mixed models (LMMs).

 In my work at Facebook, I use linear mixed models to quantify marketing impacts on consumer sentiment.
-This plan is a focused approach to gaining better understanding of multilevel models.
+I created this plan to have a deliberate and structured approach to learning multilevel models.

-My core work components for this learning plan are **notes, blog posts, and projects.**
+Below, I lay out my learning goals, exercises to complete, and curriculum to consume.
+Core work components are notes, blog posts, and projects.

 ## Learning Goals